 TrustFactory Client Issuing CA provides a Relying Party agreement to Subscribers, the content of which should be presented to the Relying Party.
-Relying Parties should check the status of the Certificate before relying on the Certificate and perform a risk assessment to ensure that their reliance is appropriate according to the defined key usage.
+Relying Parties should check the status of the Certificate before relying on the Certificate and to assess the risk and to ensure suitability of usage and assurances made prior to relying on the Certificate.
 Relying Parties must assess:

 - 1. The appropriateness of the use of a Certificate for any given purpose and that it is not prohibited or otherwise restricted by this CPS. - 2.
-That the certificate is being used in accordance with the KeyUsage field extensions included in the certificate - 3.
+That the certificate is being used in accordance with the the basic constraints, key usage and extended key usage extensions included in the certificate - 3.
 The revocation status of the certificate and all the CAs in the chain that issued the certificate.